Automation is no longer enough. From predictive AI to skill platforms, discover 5 tech trends that put humans at the heart of HR strategy.

 The cost of an employee's departure is colossal, both financially and organizationally.
 Instead of reacting to a resignation, the most advanced HR technology now allows for proactive action.
 Predictive analysis is your best ally in transforming retention into a proactive strategy.

-By analyzing data in an anonymized and aggregated manner, HR platforms can detect patterns that are precursors to disengagement:
+By analyzing anonymized and aggregated diverse data, HR platforms can detect patterns that are precursors to disengagement:

 Concrete example: A system could alert an HR manager that a high-potential employee, whose performance is stable, has stopped participating in optional training programs and is interacting less on team channels.
-This is a subtle signal that suggests initiating a conversation well before the situation becomes critical.
+This is a subtle signal that invites starting a conversation well before the situation becomes critical.
 The company can then offer a new project, targeted training, or an adjustment of their tasks.

 The era of the "training catalog for everyone" is over.
 In an environment where skills quickly become obsolete, learning agility is key.
 AI transforms training into a continuous, personalized experience that is integrated into the daily life of the employee.